hectorproko/Quartz/content/darey.io/Terraform/Terraform16-19/PART1_PROJECT_16.md

 ### Loops & **Data sources**

-We will explore the use of Terraform’s **Data Sources** to fetch information outside of Terraform *(in this case, from AWS)*

-Let us fetch Availability zones from AWS, and replace the hard coded value in the subnet’s availability_zone section.
+We will explore the use of Terraform's Data Sources to retrieve information from AWS.
+In this case, we will fetch Availability zones from AWS and replace the hard-coded value in the subnet's 'availability_zone' section.

 **Get list of availability zones**
 ``` bash